 You know the drill for staying after during a pandemic: warm water, scrub your hands for 20 seconds, and rinse well.
 Avoid touching your face, and when in doubt, wash your hands again.
 Proper hygiene is one thing that is ingrained into many medical professionals lifestyle.

 You could possibly be well-versed in pandemic procedures, but the unpredictability of sudden, rapid-spreading diseases can lead to plenty of uncertainty.
 And that uncertainty isn’t just in sanitation methods and hospital operations but in the entire medical travel industry.

 The current spread of this coronavirus restricts travel and public events.
 As daily life alters to support containment efforts, the best way to proceed forward is to be informed, alert, careful and calm.
-The medical community is deeply invested in containment of COVID-19, but nurses and allied health professionals will continue to manage all other ailments.
-For example, the current strain of the flu has killed 22,000-55,000 Americans in the past five months alone.
-Thirty-seven Americans have been killed by this coronavirus as of the publishing of this blog.
-We certainly have our hands full, so we’ll keep doing what we do best—keep calm and sanitize on.
+The medical community is deeply invested in containment of COVID-19, and nurses and allied health professionals will continue to manage all other ailments.
+It can get overwhelming, so we’ll keep doing what we do best—keep calm and sanitize on.

-This coronavirus may not be slowing down for a while, so we’re discussing potential implications for the medical travel industry and some ways we can all help out in this unique time.
+This coronavirus won’t be slowing down for a while, so we’re discussing potential implications for the medical travel industry and some ways we can all help out in this unique time.
 Medical needs won’t stop during pandemics, but by staying alert and cautious, we can handle this.

 What does this coronavirus mean for medical travel?

 In areas where the virus has appeared, healthcare travelers on contracts are at higher risk of contracting it and should be aware of every patient.
 If your travel contract ends soon and you’re moving to a new location, you may have to answer questions about your previous assignment.